The Wedding at Cana by Veronese: Meaning, Figures and Louvre Guide

 A copy was created to be displayed in its original location at the monastery of San Giorgio Maggiore in Venice.

 The painting has been moved outside of the Louvre twice more, although returned.
-During the climax of the Franco-Prussian War (1870–71), Paris was seiged, but the painting had been moved to the city of Brest in Brittany.
+During the climax of the Franco-Prussian War (1870–71), Paris was beseiged, but the painting had been moved to the city of Brest in Brittany.
 The painting was evacuated again during World War II, right before the Nazi Occupation force arrived in Paris in 1940.
-Due to decisive actions by director Andre Malraux, many works, like this one, were put “in storage” and then transported around the south of France to prevent Nazi plunder.
+Due to decisive actions by director Jacques Jaujard, many works, like this one, were put “in storage” and then transported around the south of France to prevent Nazi plunder.
+Several other notable works were sent out of Paris, including the Winged Victory of Samathrace and Venus de Milo.

-Where and How to See The Wedding at Cana by Veronese in the Louvre
+Where Is The Wedding at Cana in the Louvre?

 You will find The Wedding at Cana in the Denon Wing, the most prestigious wing of the Louvre named after the aforementioned Dominique Vivant Denon, in the Salle des États, which is the very room that holds the Mona Lisa.